Australian writer Yang Hengjun sentenced to death on China spy charges

 “The Australian government is appalled by this outcome,” Australian Foreign Minister Penny Wong told reporters as she confirmed the sentence, the SBS News outlet reported.

-Wong said Canberra would be responding “in the strongest terms” including by summoning the Chinese ambassador.
+Wong said Canberra would be responding “in the strongest terms”, including by summoning the Chinese ambassador.

 “I want to acknowledge the acute distress that Dr Yang and his family will be feeling today, coming after years of uncertainty,” she said.

-Yang, a 58-year-old blogger and pro-democracy activist, was arrested in January 2019 when he arrived at Guangzhou airport with his wife, and was accused of having “endangered national security with particularly serious harm to the country and the people”.
+Yang, a 58-year-old blogger and pro-democracy activist, was arrested in January 2019 when he arrived at Guangzhou airport with his wife and was accused of having “endangered national security with particularly serious harm to the country and the people”.

 Yang, a Chinese-born Australian, has denied the charges against him, as have his friends and family.
 A previous Australian government described the writer’s detention as “unacceptable”.

-On Monday, supporters reacted with dismay to the sentence,
+On Monday, supporters reacted with dismay to the sentence.

 “He is punished by the Chinese government for his criticism of human rights abuses in China and his advocacy for universal values such as human rights, democracy and the rule of law,” friend and colleague Feng Chongyi was quoted as saying by the Sydney Morning Herald.